wamesk/laravel-telescope/README.md

 composer require wamesk/laravel-telescope
 ```

-> No setup is required.
+- No setup is required.
-> Middleware is added via ServiceProvider in the package.
+- Middleware is added via ServiceProvider in the package.
+- If it is necessary to disable a group of tags, it is possible in `.env`, e.g. `TELESCOPE_TAG_CODE=false`